wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/analytics-excel/includes/1-introduction.md

 ![PowerPoint screenshot showing the number of slides per section and class schedule.](../media/slide-count.png)

 ## To receive credit for this train-the-trainer course
-Watch the videos, practice the labs, visit the resources, and complete all the quizzes to receive credit for this train-the trainer course.
+Watch the videos, practice the labs, visit the resources, and complete all the quizzes to receive credit for this course.

 ## Lab setup
-The setup instructions are available in the **attendee > Lab materials > Lab01A folder**.
+The setup instructions are available in the **attendee > Lab materials > Lab01A** folder.

 > [!IMPORTANT]
 > Remember to send a copy of the Attendee folder to your students at least a day early so they can have the materials installed before class starts.